c0m4r/up/README.md

 post_max_size = 10M
 ```

-6. Disallow access to dot files, logs in the web server configuration.
+6. Disallow access to dot files, logs and other unnecessary files in the web server configuration.

 ```
     # example for nginx